-The Republic of Chile - which began its transition to democracy more than three decades ago, when Chilean voters rejected extending the presidential mandate of General Augusto Pinochet in a referendum held on October 5, 1988 - held a general election on Sunday, November 21, 2021 and will hold a presidential runoff vote on Sunday, December 19, 2021.
+The Republic of Chile - which began its transition to democracy more than three decades ago, when Chilean voters rejected extending the presidential mandate of General Augusto Pinochet in a referendum held on October 5, 1988 - held a general election on Sunday, November 21, 2021 and a presidential runoff vote on Sunday, December 19, 2021.
 A succession of popularly elected, civilian regimes have ruled the South American country since 1990, but some aspects of Pinochet's authoritarian legacy persisted for a long time, most notably among them the binomial electoral system, finally repealed in 2015 and described here, along with the new proportional representation system which replaced it starting in 2017; Chile's political party system will be reviewed in Part III of this presentation.

 National-, regional- and (for the Senate and Chamber of Deputies) constituency- or district-level results are available here for the following presidential and legislative elections: